-Since more investors can theoretically afford the stock at a lower price, this means there’s a broader potential market for that stock, which increases liquidity.
+Since more investors can theoretically afford the stock at a lower price, there’s a broader potential market for that stock, which increases liquidity.
 Increased liquidity is beneficial to a company because it typically leads to a smaller bid-ask spread (the difference between the price someone is willing to sell a security for and the price someone is willing to purchase that security at).
-A smaller bid-ask spread enables employees and the company to raise capital from their held shares more easily.
+A smaller bid-ask spread enables employees and the company to raise capital from their held shares easily.

 Companies may choose to split their stock because it may lead to an increase in demand.
-According to a study by Nasdaq, stock splits of large-cap stocks from 2012 to 2018 lead to a 2.5% increase in share price after the announcement and a 5% increase after one year.
+According to a study by Nasdaq, stock splits of large-cap stocks from 2012 to 2018 led to a 2.5% increase in share price after the announcement and a 5% increase after one year.
 What’s so interesting about this is that, as previously discussed, a stock split has no actual impact on a company’s value.
 Still, it is often perceived positively by investors.

 Why does it matter if an investor confuses correlation and causation?
 Isn’t the result ultimately the same?

 The problem is that this mistaken assumption often impacts the behavior of investors.
 The belief that a stock is more valuable may cause investors to overpay for that stock.
 The more this occurs, the more investors may associate stock splits with rises in share price, which only exacerbates the situation.
-And while share price often does increase over the first year, often the share price shoots up immediately after the stock split, only to drop back down and end up much closer to its original price.
+And while share price often does increase over the first year, usually the share price shoots up immediately after the stock split, only to drop back down and end up much closer to its original price.

-Shorting a stock is often discussed as betting against a stock, by assuming the price will drop to a certain amount.
+Shorting a stock is often discussed as betting against a stock by assuming the price will drop to a certain amount.
 When considered this way, a stock split becomes far more confusing because the stock price was shorted at a price often above the split price.
 But this interpretation of short selling is only partly correct.
-When you short a stock, you are essentially selling it before you buy it.
+When you short a stock, you are essentially selling it before buying it.
 You must buy the borrowed shares back at some point, and if you do this when the price is lower than when you “sold” it, you’ve made a profit.

 When a stock split occurs, the number of shares you have outstanding changes, and the price per share changes, but the value of shares (stock price x number of shares) remains the same.

-Let’s say you short 100 shares, and the current share price is $50.
+Let’s say you are short 100 shares, and the current share price is $50.
 This gives you a position valued at $5,000.
 If a 2-for-1 stock split occurs, you now have a short position of 200 shares with a share price of $25, and the value of your position is still $5,000.